dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 If a failure occurs in any of the previous promises, the catch method catches it.
 If no error occurs, the program flow continues through it, unobstructed.

-Dealing with a sequence of steps is much nicer with promises than with regular callbacks, wouldn’t you agree?
-But it’s still not as elegant as it could be.
-We’ll get to that soon, but first let’s see how to use promises to take care of parallel asynchronous steps.
+Dealing with a sequence of steps is much nicer with promises than with regular callbacks, wouldn't you agree?
+But it's still not as elegant as it could be.
+We'll get to that soon, but first let's see how to use promises to take care of parallel asynchronous steps.

 6.3.5 链式调用 promise